MaryGavrilova/CloudStorageApp/README.md

 1. Clone the project from GitHub
 2. Build a jar file using `mvn clean install`
 3. Run it using `mvn spring-boot:run`
-4. Connect it to the database using `docker run -e MYSQL_ROOT_PASSWORD=root MYSQL_DATABASE=cloudstorage -p 3306:3306 mysql`
+4. Connect it to the database using `docker run -e MYSQL_USER=cloudstorageadmin MYSQL_ROOT_PASSWORD=root MYSQL_PASSWORD=cloudstoragepassword MYSQL_DATABASE=cloudstorage -p 3306:3306 mysql`

 **Steps to run with Docker Compose from the command line:**
 1. Clone the project from GitHub